e4drcf/ewizardjs-docs/docs/documentation/structure.md

 ```

 ::: tip
 eWizardjs counts chapters that are not included into `storyboard` as a hidden.
 It is not possible open such chapters swiping the presentation as usually.
-Chapter can be accesssd only with use of direct navigation to its slides.
+Chapter can be accessed only with use of direct navigation to its slides.
 However, you can swipe in between the slides within the hidden chapter.
 :::

 ### Disabled slides and chapters.

-Slides and chapters can be skiped during viewing a presentation.
-To mark the slide or chapter as disabled, inside the chaptrs' <code>content</code> (to disable the slide) or `storyboard` (to disable the chapter) add the `!` symbol in front of desirable item.
+Slides and chapters can be skipped during viewing a presentation.
+To mark the slide or chapter as disabled, inside the chapters' <code>content</code> (to disable the slide) or `storyboard` (to disable the chapter) add the `!` symbol in front of desirable item.

 *Example*